 (d) An explanation of the expected contribution of the independent research project to the scholarly literature.

-7. A copy of the letter or email from a UConn Law School full-time faculty member stating that he or she agrees to serve as the S.J.D. dissertation adviser.
+8. A copy of a letter or email from a UConn Law School full-time faculty member stating that he or she agrees to serve as the SJD dissertation adviser.
 Please label this file: “7.
 Last name, first name (UConn dissertation adviser).

 International applicants must also submit the following:

 Please arrange to have two recommendation letters sent separately (or directly by the recommender) to firstname.lastname@example.org or through LSAC.
 The two letters must arrive no later than the designated application due date.
 One letter may be from an individual familiar with the applicant’s professional work.
-The second letter must come from a faculty member at the law school from which the applicant obtained their LL.M. degree and this second letter must specifically address the feasibility of the dissertation proposal.
-For applicants who received their LL.M. degree from UConn Law, this second letter should generally be from the UConn Law School full-time faculty member who has agreed to serve as the S.J.D. dissertation adviser.
+This second letter must come from a faculty member at the law school from which the applicant obtained her or his LLM degree and this second letter must specifically address the feasibility of the dissertation proposal.
+For applicants who received their LLM degrees from UConn Law, this second letter should generally be from the UConn Law School full-time faculty member who has agreed to serve as the SJD dissertation adviser.

-S.J.D. candidates are expected to spend the first two academic semesters of the Program in residence at the Law School, registered for “LAW7974 SJD Dissertation.”
-For each semester thereafter, until the completion of the Program, the candidate need not be in residence but must be registered for “LAW7976 SJD Continuous Registration.”
+SJD candidates are expected to spend the first two academic semesters of the Program in residence at the Law School, registered for the course“LAW7974 SJD Dissertation.”
+For each semester thereafter, until the completion of the Program, the candidate need not be in residence but must be registered for the course “LAW7976 SJD Continuous Registration.”
 For tuition and fees for the residential and continuing registration semesters, see the law school’s schedule for tuition and fees here.